 Your 20s can be a rough time.
 You graduate college.
 You get a job—not necessarily the one you always dreamed of.
 You may move to a new city and start trying to establish yourself.
 But a lot of the time, you’re just not sure where you’re headed—or even where you want to be going.

 Often, the question of “what now?” plagues us in our 20s like chickenpox.
 The more we scratch, the worse it itches.
 The overwhelming vagueness of “what am I doing with my life?” can crush us like the bully who sat on our head in third grade.

-Our twenties can feel like being smothered in questions, but if we don’t ask the right questions, we will forever remain stuck.
+Our 20s can feel like being smothered in questions, but if we don’t ask the right questions, we will forever remain stuck.